thulasi-ram/cloudlift-docker/README.md

 Docker images with cloudlift installed

-Comes in two flavours. the standard python docker and docker from circleci.
+Comes in two flavours. standard python and circleci.
 For the circleci see the circleci branch